Couples Counseling & Therapy in Seattle

 Couples who attend couples therapy or are thinking about couples therapy are experiencing any of the following in their relationship:

 Couples Counseling is for any couple!
-It doesn’t matter if you’re married, living together, single, gay, bi-sexual, polyarmoirs or straight.
+It doesn’t matter if you’re married (specifically marriage counseling), living together, single, gay, bi-sexual, polyarmoirs or straight.
 Couples often head to couples counseling when they are unsure how to improve and repair the relationship.
 People often come to couples counseling when things get “bad enough” that they are thinking about ending the relationship.
 But couples counseling also works for partners who want to “tune-up” their relationship and remain on a healthy path – before a major relationship breakdown.

 Going into your first session of couples counseling can feel intimidating at first.
 Couples therapy differs from individual therapy in that your therapist is treating you and your partner as a couple.
 Therapy is focused on the best interest of the couple, it is not focused on the interest of one or the partners.